sambrady0652/poker_checker/README.md

 # Poker Checker

-Poker Checker is a simple app that will take in your 5 cards and evaluate what sort of poker hand it is.
+Supply a space-separated list of 5 cards (eg 2H 5C 7D 10S QH) and find out what sort of poker hand it is!

 ## Setup

-In order to run this application, you'll need to do the following:
+Once you have opened the directory, run the following commands in your terminal:

-1. clone this repository
+1.  `bin/setup`
-2. `bundle install`
-3. `bundle exec rake db:setup`
-4. `rails server`
+2.  `rails server`

-5. navigate to `localhost:3000` in your web browser
+Once the server is running, navigate to `localhost:3000` in your web browser and submit your poker hand.
+Click "Create a new hand" to try again

+To run the unit tests, copy this command into your terminal window:

-6. Run the unit tests with `bundle exec rspec spec/unit/lib/card_evaluator_spec.rb`
+`bundle exec rspec spec/unit/lib/card_evaluator_spec.rb`

-NOTE: This application was built using Ruby 2.6.6
+NOTE: This application was built using Ruby 2.6.6 and postgresql